orlof/dcpu-admiral/README.md

 Variables must be “defined” (assigned a value) before they can be used, or an error will occur:
 <pre>
->n  # try to access an undefined variable
+>print n  # try to access an undefined variable ERROR:21AD print n
-ERROR:2846
-n
- ^
 </pre>

 Error codes change in every Admiral release and they are documented in admiral.txt.

-<h5 id="3.2">Clipboard</h4>
+<h5 id="3.2">Clipboard</h5>

 Admiral has system clipboard that can transfer data between applications.
-Copying data to clipboard can be done in any Admiral software by manipulating "_cb_" value in global scope.
+Copying data to clipboard can be done in any Admiral software by manipulating the value of "_cb_"-variable in global scope.

 <pre>
 >globals()['_cb_']="Hello World"